Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

   CREATE DATABASE udacity
   ```
     - You are only allowed one Synapse Analytics workspace per Azure account, a Microsoft restriction.
-    - Create a new Azure Data Lake Gen2 and file system for Synapse Analytics when you are creating the Synapse
+    - Create a new Azure Data Lake Gen2 `uproject4` and file system `<adlsnycpayroll-yourfirstname-lastintial>` for
-      Analytics
+  Synapse Analytics when you
-      workspace in the Azure portal.
+    - are creating the Synapse Analytics workspace in the Azure portal.
     - Define the file format, if not already, for reading/saving the data from/to a comma delimited file in blob
       storage:
       ```sql